José State University

 “Ethics in Science” is designed to meet the G.E. learning objectives for Area V (culture, civilization, and global understanding).
 At the end of the course, students should be able to:

 Prerequisites: Completion of core GE requirements, upper division standing, completion of WST.

-Case study responses: Over the course of the term, you will write detailed responses (of approximately 300-500 words) to 5 case studies.
-After reading the case, you will defend a course of action for the protagonist.
-Then, you will participate in a discussion about the case.
-Finally, you will write a strengthening or reformulation of your original position.
-I will drop your lowest case study response grade before calculating your final grade.
-Taken together, the case study responses will count for 30% of your course grade.
+Case study responses: Over the course of the term, you will explore 4 case studies.
+After reading the case, you will write an initial response (of approximately 300 words) defending a course of action for the protagonist, participate in a discussion about the case, and then answer some focused questions about the case (the case quiz).
+Three of the case study responses will be done in class.
+One of the case studies will be done as an assignment outside of class, making use of online discussion of the case with your classmates.
+No late case study responses will be accepted, but I will drop your lowest case study initial response grade and your lowest case study quiz grade before calculating your final grade.
+Taken together, the case study initial responses will count for 12% of your course grade and the case study quizzes will count for 12% of your course grade.

-Research reports: Over the course of the term, each student will locate two articles on a topic relevant to the class and report to the class (via our online discussion area) on each of these articles.
+Research reports: Over the course of the term, each student will locate two articles on a topic relevant to the class and report to the class (via our online discussion board) on each of these articles.
 One article must be from the popular press and the other must be from the scholarly scientific press.
 The research report should highlight the assumptions the article makes about science and the norms these assumptions reflect.
-(A detailed list of possible topics is posted.)
-The two research reports will count for 20% of your course grade.
+The two research reports will count for 15% of your course grade.